A-Innocent/loreal-retail-analytics/README.md

 # L'Oréal Retail Analytics Dashboard

-A production-grade BI solution built on the Sephora skincare dataset, demonstrating end-to-end analytics engineering from raw data to AI-powered insights.
+A production-grade BI solution built on the a public skincare dataset, demonstrating end-to-end analytics engineering from raw data to AI-powered insights.